GaloisInc/dlkoopman/README.md

 ## Numerical instabilities
 The mathematical theory behind Deep Koopman involves operations such as singular value decomposition, eigenvalue decomposition, and matrix inversion.
 These can lead to the gradients becoming numerically unstable.

-Some common numerical instabilities are described in the [issues](https://github.com/GaloisInc/deep-koopman/issues?q=is%3Aissue+is%3Aclosed).
+Some common numerical instabilities and ways to overcome them are described in the [issues](https://github.com/GaloisInc/deep-koopman/issues?q=is%3Aissue+is%3Aclosed).

 Specifically, to debug gradient issues, insert the following line in your script:
 ```python